Find the Best Yard Drainage Contractors for Your Business

 Why Proper Drainage is Critical in Eagan

-Eagan's climate, with its significant rainfall and snowmelt, combined with common soil types like clay, creates persistent water management challenges for homeowners1 2.
+Eagan's climate, with its significant rainfall and snowmelt, combined with common soil types like clay, creates persistent water management challenges for homeowners.
 Clay soil has a slow infiltration rate, meaning water sits on the surface or runs off quickly instead of soaking in.
 This excess surface water is more than just a nuisance; it can seep into your basement, cause foundation cracks, kill grass and plants, and contribute to local flooding and erosion.
-Implementing effective stormwater control measures on your property is a key step in protecting your investment and the local watershed3.
+Implementing effective stormwater control measures on your property is a key step in protecting your investment and the local watershed.

 Common Residential Drainage Solutions